Applique (with a dryer sheet) - Tutorial [offsite link]

 Basic Hand Stitches

-Holidays bring back memories of cherished traditions and allow us to not only reminiscence but endeavor to carry on those beloved customs as well.
+Memories of cherished traditions, many from not so long ago, allow us to not only reminiscence but endeavor to carry on those beloved customs as well.
 Knowing how to sew using basic hand stitches is one of those customs worth knowing and teaching to a willing learner.

 Basics of Hemming